Praxis-Emergent/islandjs-rails/README.md

 ### Helpers

 #### `islands`
-Single helper that includes all UMD vendor scripts and your webpack bundle.
+Single helper that includes all UMD vendor scripts and your Vite bundle.

 ```erb
 <%= islands %>